 Publicity for all full-time and part-time job vacancies shall be conducted for a sufficient period of time in the same manner to ensure reasonable opportunity for persons to apply and be considered for employment.
 When a job vacancy exists for a full-time or part-time position, written notice shall be posted in house and simultaneously advertised to the public for applicants, including notice to the Union's offices, for ten (10) working days.
 Applications received from full and part-time employees during the first five (5) working days of the ten (10) day advertisement period shall be exclusively considered prior to other applicants.
-If the vacancy is not filled by a full-time or part-time city employee the City shall next refer to applicants from the employees who may have applied after the first five (5) working days.
+If the vacancy is not filled by a full-time or part-time city employee the City shall next refer to applicants from the employee lay off list who have previously held the vacant position or other regular employees who may have applied after the first five (5) working days.
 Next, other qualified applicants from the layoff list will be considered.
 If no regular employee or an employee on the layoff list is deemed qualified by the City it may hire as it deems appropriate.
 Upon mutual agreement, the City and Union may waive the posting requirements when the City and Union agree there are no potential bidders.